Penalty card: Handball

-A yellow card in Handball indicates a warning and can be given to a player or team official for unsportsmanlike conduct, or to a player whose actions are mainly or exclusively directed at the opponent and not at the ball.
+A yellow card in handball indicates a warning and can be given to a player or team official for unsportsmanlike conduct, or to a player whose actions are mainly or exclusively directed at the opponent and not at the ball.
 IHF rules also allow referees to use discretion to award a yellow card outside of these situations.

+Loofball

+In loofball, misconduct attracts either a verbal warning, a yellow or red card.
+While a verbal warning carries no penalty, a yellow card carries a point penalty and a red card carries both a point penalty and disqualification.
+A player usually gets sanctioned in the following order: first misconduct = verbal warning, second misconduct = yellow card + point to the opposition, third misconduct = red card + point to the opposition + disqualification.